selvasachein/MathServer/README.md

 ## Date:

 ## AIM:
-To create a web page to calculate total bill amount with GST from price and GST percentage, using server-side scripts.
+To create a web page to calculate total bill amount with GST from price and GST percentage using server-side scripts.

 ## FORMULA:
 Bill = P + (P * GST / 100)